A-Nitram/Jaxxa-Rimworld/README.md

 -Fixed Omnigel not being processed into anything -Added more things that can be made from Omnigel --Balancing ideas welcome
+0.11
+-Added Vent System
+--Shares graphics with cooler.
+--Power it on to equalise the temperature between two rooms.
+--Made out of Stuff, same health as a wall from that stuff.
+--Omnidirectional
+--All the buttons except the power button do nothing.
 ~~~

 ##License: